Chapter 3 - The ministry of a chaplain

 Periods of holiday of 5 weeks or more consecutively should be discussed in advance with the Archdeacon.

-3.J.2 Cover during Holidays
+3.J.3 Cover during absence

-The responsibility for arranging cover during holidays lies with the Chaplain.
 Every effort should be made to ensure the presence of a priest at least on Sundays.
 The Archdeacon (and/or Area Dean) may be able to help with these arrangements, but the priest chosen for cover must hold a Licence or “Permission to Officiate” in this diocese.

 Once cover has been booked the dates and names should be confirmed to the Locum Ministry Administrator to be recorded centrally.

 When an ordained or authorised minister living in the region travels to conduct services the council will offer at least travel expenses and hospitality.
+Common sense and fairness should prevail, along with clarity of offer, terms, conditions and expectations.
+See also subsection 3H above.

 In virtue of holding a Permission to Officiate, any priest already serving as a Locum will be possessed of all necessary clearances and training for Safeguarding purposes.